 Students must complete an Advanced Clinical Mentorship (ACM) within 24 weeks.
 If a student is unable to complete the ACM within this time period, Records and Registration will contact the student and ask for a plan of completion.
-This plan of completion requires approval from the Associate Dean for Medical Education.
+This plan of completion requires approval from the Student Support Committee.
 Once approval occurs, the student must complete the ACM within the time window given.
 Should the student not complete the ACM within this time window, the student will be withdrawn from the ACM and no grade/credit will be awarded.

 Students may each enroll and complete one ACM.
 If capacity allows and under extraordinary circumstances, students may request to enroll and complete a second ACM.
-Such requests will be considered by the Associate Dean for Medical Education.
+Such requests will be considered by the Student Support Committee.